jschoch/umb/README.md

       └──app2
 ```

 Rtr.Endpoint is what binds to our port, and it's router will directly call the modules for the other apps.

-I couldn't see any advantage to using forward, perhaps someone could comment on this.
+The other approach you can use is to use Phoenix.Router.forward/4 which would allow full asset management for each child app.
+If your logic can be isolated from assets this is not needed.

 commands to set this up: